About Milken Educator Awards

 Film has the Oscar™, music has the Grammy™, science has the Nobel and sports has its gold medals, but what about the true unsung heroes on the frontlines of shaping our future?
 Where is the recognition for our nation’s educators?
 Enter Lowell Milken and the Milken Educator Awards.

-To date, nearly 2,600 Awards have been given out, totaling over $64 million.
+To date, more than 2,600 Awards have been given out, totaling more than $65 million.
 The one-time award is just the beginning.
 Milken Educators are given access to powerful networking and development tools throughout their careers in education.
-When combined, more than $136 million has been devoted to the overall program.
+When combined, more than $137 million has been devoted to the overall program.

 "Surprise of a Lifetime" — We asked three Milken Educators what winning the Milken Educator Award was like for them and how it impacted their lives personally and professionally.
 Watch as Nader Twal (CA '03), Shannon Garrison (CA '08) and Jane Ching Fung (CA '02) relive that incredible day and share the experience.